 If you're wondering how to travel on a budget in your 20's, it's by going to places like Thailand.

 You can cross so many items off your bucket list in Thailand without spending a ton of money.
-A full day cooking class in Chiang Mai can cost under $30, a boat tour around the islands of Koh Phi Phi can cost under $20, a ticket to the incredible temples of the Grand Palace in Bangkok costs only $15, and a day playing with elephants at a humane sanctuary costs about $100.
-All these prices are pretty cheap for what they're worth.
+A full day cooking class in Chiang Mai can cost under $30, a boat tour around the islands of Koh Phi Phi can stay under $20, and a ticket to the incredible temples of the Grand Palace in Bangkok costs only $15.
+All these are pretty cheap for what they're worth.

 If you're dreaming of visiting Europe but need to travel on a student budget, look no further than Bulgaria.